andrew-johnson-4/LSTS/Inference.md

 ### commute is absurd:type definition (alias is recursive)
 $$\frac{X \in type \ X}{\bot}$$

+### note: data and types can potentially be recursive but the AST graph cannot

 ### pun is absurd:commute by type
 ### pun is absurd:commute by term
 ### pun is absurd:type of term